chenchkx/RiemannianCovDs/README.txt

 Ker-SVM : Qilong Wang implemented a one-vs-all classifier by using LIBSVM package in the paper:
 Q. Wang, P. Li, W. Zuo, and L. Zhang.
 Raid-g: Robust estimation of approximate infinite dimensional gaussian with application to material recognition.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 4433-4441, 2016.
+Chih-Chung Chang and Chih-Jen Lin.
+Libsvm: a library for support vector machines.
+ACM transactions on intelligent systems and technology
+(TIST), 2(3):27, 2011.

 LogEKSR : This method was proposed in the paper:
 P. Li, Q. Wang, W. Zuo, and L. Zhang.
 Log-euclidean kernels for sparse representation and dictionary learning.
 In Proceedings of the IEEE International Conference on Computer Vision, pages 1601-1608, 2013.